ftsrg-retelab/base/README.md

 This is a sample application for the verification laboratory.

 ## Hallgatok
-* Liska Zoltan Tamas
+* Liska Janos Tamas
-* Jakab Zoltan Istvan
+* Jakab Janos Istvan

 [Moodle](https://edu.vik.bme.hu/) honlapja.